-Eyes: I don’t remember a day when people didn’t ask me if i’d been crying. reduction in moisture causes your eyes to feel dry, itchy, red and sore, invest in a good eye drop like Optrex ActiMist.
+Eyes: I don’t remember a day when people didn’t ask me if I’d been crying.
+A reduction in moisture causes your eyes to feel dry, itchy, red and sore, invest in a good eye drop like Optrex ActiMist.

 Nose: My nose turned into one hard bogey, I could feel the inside of my nose pull as I spoke, no point in picking as it drys back almost immediately and if you pick too much you will cause nosebleeds.
 Pop vaseline around the edges and inside your nose to avoid it drying as much as you can.

 Scalp: With all my sexiness I never even gave my scalp a second thought until my hairdresser told me I had psoriasis and dandruff, the best shampoo and conditioner I found was Aveda Damage Remedy, I would also pop my hair in coconut oil mask twice a week.